Config Types

 git file path: schemas/mobility.schema.yaml

-After executing miru schema push, config schemas are available in the dashboard.
+After executing miru schema push, the config schemas are available in the dashboard.

 We recommend using the miru schema push command in your CI pipeline to upload your config schemas automatically.
 Miru will know if a config schema has changed and will not create a new config schema if it has already been uploaded in a previous commit.